-I often tell my patients that when you see someone with healthy, radiant skin over age 40, it’s no accident!
-Most of us in our 4th decade and older have acquired problem areas on our skin such as sun spots, redness, unwanted bumps or hair and scars, to name a few.
-Simply aging can cause the skin to look dull and uneven but factors such as acne, genetics, sun damage and medical problems can contribute to less than perfect skin.
+I often tell my people that when you see someone with clear, radiant skin over age 40, it’s no accident!
+Most of us in our fourth decade and older have acquired problem areas on our skin such as sun spots, redness, unwanted bumps or hair and scars, to name a few.
+Simply aging can cause the skin to look dull and uneven, but factors such as acne, genetics, sun damage and medical problems can contribute to less-than-perfect skin.

-So, while adults with beautiful skin may look like they are genetically blessed, it’s more likely that they are participating in a healthy lifestyle and skincare plan.
+So, while adults with beautiful skin may look like they are genetically blessed, it’s more likely that they’re participating in a healthy lifestyle and skincare plan.
+Wondering about the best ways to have beautiful, healthy skin?
 The following are 5 ways YOU can help get the skin of your dreams:

 1. Protect Your Skin

-The #1 way to prevent wrinkles is by using a broad-spectrum sunscreen which protects against UV-A and UV-B rays daily.
+The most effective way to have healthier skin and prevent wrinkles is by using a broad-spectrum sunscreen that protects against UV-A and UV-B rays daily.
+Find a sunscreen product of 30 SPF or higher for when you know you’ll be out and about in the sun.
 It should be judiciously applied to exposed skin and reapplied every 2-3 hours while in direct sun.
-Other products with ingredients such as Vitamin C & E, alpha hydroxy acids, retinols and peptides can further protect the skin as well as remove damaged cells.
+Additional products with ingredients such as Vitamin C & E, alpha hydroxy acids, and peptides can further protect the skin as well as remove damaged cells.

 For increased defense against environmental elements such as cold, wind and pollution, it’s recommended to wear proper coverings for the weather, sunglasses to shield the eyes and personal protection in your workplace.
+In intense sun, wear wide-brimmed hats and try to stick to the shade.
 There are also products available that can provide a “barrier” or shield to the skin with ingredients such as zinc oxide, glycerin, petroleum and natural oils (coconut, safflower, jojoba).

 2. Eat Well

-Many people find that putting the time you will exercise into your calendar just like any other appointment is a good way to make it a priority.
-You don’t need to be an Ironman to enjoy the benefits of healthy skin.
+Many people find that scheduling times to exercise in their calendar — just like any other appointment — is a helpful habit on the way to making exercise a priority in life.
+You don’t need to be an Ironman to enjoy the benefits of exercise and healthy skin.
 Any movements that increase blood flow give you an advantage.
 Low impact, high impact, cardiovascular, weight training or even a short, brisk walk around the block will give you results.

 4. Hydrate Your Skin

 Don’t forget to drink plenty of water daily.
-Making sure your fluid intake is adequate not only allows our whole body to function its best, it helps regulate, nourish and flush our outer covering…from the inside out!
+Making sure your fluid intake is adequate not only allows your whole body to function its best but also helps regulate, nourish and flush your outer covering…from the inside out!

 5. Treat Yourself

-It’s all too common that I see patients in the office who are motivated to have healthy skin but reluctant to spend money on themselves or feel that having a beautiful complexion may seem like they are vain.
-For years we invest our time and money to others such as our spouse and children but feel terribly guilty when treating ourselves.
+It’s all too common to see people in the clinic who are motivated to have healthy skin but reluctant to spend money on themselves.
+They also feel that their desire for a more beautiful complexion may make them appear vain or superficial.
+For years we invest our time and money to others — such as our spouse and children — but feel terribly guilty when treating ourselves.
 Sometimes the most important advice I can give people is that it’s OK to take care of you.

-The first step to get your skin back in shape is to develop a customized skin care plan with your clinician.
-Knowing the treatments that are best for your skin type and condition will give you the information to take the next steps.
-Treatments such as MicroLaser Peels, BroadBand Light and Skin Tightening will all improve the texture, tone and integrity of your skin, leaving it looking years younger.
+The first step to getting your skin back in shape is to develop a customized skin care plan with your skin care specialist.
+Knowing the treatments that are best for your skin type and condition will give you the information to take the next steps – and know that you have excellent non- surgical options available!

 Get Your Skin in Great Shape